mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

   <figcaption>Setting up separate browser profiles in Chrome</figcaption>
 </figure>

 This seemingly minor speed bump prevents me from mindlessly popping open a new tab and visiting time-waster sites.
-To visit Facebook, I have to consciously choose it.
-It also means that when visiting Facebook for other reasons, such as finding information for a local business, Facebook can't show me personal notifications because I'm not signed in.
+To visit Facebook, I have to choose it consciously.
+It also means that when visiting Facebook for other reasons, such as finding information for a local business, Facebook can't show me personal notifications.

 This is sufficient for sites like Facebook or Twitter that are near useless when you're signed out.
 For others, like a news site, I add its URL to uBlock Origin's filter rules.
-That way, any time I visit out of habit, uBlock Origin reminds that I need to explicitly choose to visit the site in my time-waster browser.
+That way, any time I visit out of habit, uBlock Origin reminds me to make a conscious choice about spending time on the site.

 {% include image.html file="block-news3.jpg" alt="The browser blocks subsequent visits to uBlock Origin" img_link="true" max_width="650px" fig_caption="Blocking Google News" %}